2006 Palestinian legislative election: Background

 The 2006 elections were the second elections to the PLC.
 The first elections took place in 1996, but the subsequent elections had been postponed for many years due to disagreements between Fatah and Hamas.
+Hamas was considered a terrorist organization by countries like the United States.
+Along with this, Yasser Arafat's cabinet called off the 2003 election because it claimed that the "Israeli military occupation of West Bank cities made a free ballot impossible".

+After Arafat's death in 2004, a new election was held.
 In March 2005, twelve Palestinian factions reached an agreement, the Palestinian Cairo Declaration, which called for elections to be held using a mixed voting system rather than the majority electoral system used in 1996.

-In June 2005 the PLC legislated to give effect to the Cairo Declaration, increasing its membership from 88 to 132, with half being elected by proportional representation and half by plurality-at-large voting in traditional constituencies.
+In June 2005, the PLC legislated to give effect to the Cairo Declaration, increasing its membership from 88 to 132, with half being elected by proportional representation and half by plurality-at-large voting in traditional constituencies.
 Palestinian voters in both the Gaza Strip and in the West Bank (including East Jerusalem) were eligible to participate in the elections.
 Earlier, the 2005 municipal elections and the 9 January 2005 presidential election had taken place.

 The PLC elections were originally scheduled for 17 July 2005, but on 9 August Abbas announced that they would take place in January 2006.
 On 20 August Abbas set election day as 25 January.
 On 15 January 2006, Abbas declared that, despite unrest in Gaza, he would not change the election date unless Israel prevented Palestinians in East Jerusalem from voting.
 Israel had already stated that it would not allow campaigning in East Jerusalem by Hamas, which had carried out the majority of terror attacks against Israel in the previous five years and refused to recognise Israel or the Oslo Accords.

 The United States spent $2.3 million in USAID on support for the Palestinian elections, allegedly designed to bolster the image of President Abbas and his Fatah party.
 USAID's Offices used discretionary spending accounts for various projects, including tree planting, schoolroom additions, a soccer tournament, street cleaning, and computers at community centers.
 USAID removed its usual branding requirement on its sponsored activities.
 As a result, the US was accused of trying to influence the outcome of the elections.
 The European Union supplied election observers to "assess the whole election process, including the legal framework, the political environment and campaign, electoral preparations, voting and counting as well as the post-election period".